How Do Critters Get In?

 Critters getting inside your home or attic?

-Call WEBBCON Pest Control and Wildlife Removal Today!
+Call WEBBCON Wildlife Removal Today!

 “Your Pest Problems Are Our Business”

+So, let’s talk critters and how these pests get into our homes.
 Wildlife like squirrels, bats, rats, snakes, raccoons, and even insects can get into our attics and homes through various different points on our homes.
 Part of every wildlife removal and trapping service should include a full inspection of the structure to determine exactly how the animal found its way inside in the first place.
 That inspection should not stop once a single entry point has been found.
 Many times there are more than one entry hole the animal is using.
 Frequently animal entry point on your home started when the animal found a gap or weak spot leading inside.
 If these gaps are not large enough for the animal to get in they can chew it bigger in a matter of minutes.
 Any known entry holes should always be sealed closed once the wildlife has been trapped and removed.
 In almost every situation there are additional construction gaps and weak points on homes that will allow future animals to also gain access inside.
 It happened once and the likelihood is great that other wildlife will find their way inside in the future.
 Some of these gaps are big enough for the animal to make entry with little to no effort.
 Other gaps are smaller in size.
 Smaller gaps can be chewed larger in a matter of minutes so the animal can then entry with easy.
 Animals love to take up residence inside attics, eaves, crawl spaces and other areas of our homes because it is out of the elements and offers a safe place to live and raise young.
 Many times our homes are also near great food sources like bird feeders, acorn trees, etc.

 Knowing what to look for and where to look on the house and other buildings is crucial in completely resolving a critter problem for good.
 Every building has regular construction gaps that lead inside.
 These gaps are weather proof but not always critter proof.
 Most of these gaps lead directly into the soffits and eaves.
 Once access is made into the eaves the animal has full access to the attic and then into any wall void, etc. from there.
 Many times wildlife do not need existing gaps to get inside.
 Wildlife can and will at times chew straight through solid wood and vinyl to gain entry inside.
 Below are several pictures of the common, and a few uncommon, ways wildlife get into our homes and attics.